-You are going to need a domain name if you want to have a website that is accessible on the internet.
+You will need a domain name if you want to have a website that is accessible on the internet.

 Choosing a domain name you like is the most challenging part of the process.
 Getting the right domain name extension or top-level domain (TLD) is another challenge.

-Sometimes, you can get away from these challenges by using a subdomain; and then to build a website.
+Sometimes, you can get away from these challenges by using a subdomain; and building a website.
 For example, when you create a free website using WordPress.com, you would be doing it with a subdomain.

 If you are experimenting with a new platform, then this approach might work.
-But, if you are serious about your site, or building an online store, then you need to register your domain.
+But, if you are serious about your site or building an online store, you need to register your domain.